There’s nothing like the feeling when you get testimonials from real-life customers.

 - Would you recommend it?
 If so, why?

 I let people know that they could pick and choose from the list above, and didn’t have to answer each question.

-Asking questions similar to this will help you get responses that fall into a nice story arc —”Here’s where I started, here’s what I did, here are the results I got.”
+Asking questions similar to this will help you get testimonials that feature a nice story arc — “Here’s where I started, here’s what I did, here are the results I got.”

 And because people love stories, your testimonial will be more pleasant to read, or — as we’ll see below — to watch.

 Keep a steady flow of fresh testimonials on hand when you grab my FREE Testimonials Automator.